Release-Candidate/vscode-ocaml-alcotest-test-adapter/CONTRIBUTING.md

 - `yarn --ignore-engines esbuild-watch` - runs the same commands as `yarn --ignore-engines esbuild-watch` in watch mode, that is, it re-bundles everything if a file has been changed
 - `yarn --ignore-engines bundle` - compiles and minifies the Typescript sources and bundles them to `./out/extension.js`, no source maps are generated.
 This is used for releases.
 - `yarn --ignore-engines package` - generates a VSIX package of the extension.
 That is, a 'normal' VS Code extension package
-- `yarn --ignore-engines publish` - publishes the extension to the marketplace.
+- `yarn --ignore-engines publish-vsix` - publishes the extension to the marketplace.
 This needs a working marketplace account and an access token.
 To publish interactively, you can login with your token first by calling `yarn --ignore-engines vsce login YOUR_PUBLISHER_NAME`, where `YOUR_PUBLISHER_NAME` is the account to publish the extension to.

 ### Internal targets